Transformations of High-Level Synthesis Codes for High-Performance Computing: Pipeline-Enabling Transformations

 \subsubsection{Single-Loop Accumulation Interleaving}

 If no outer loop is present, we have to perform the accumulation in two separate stages, at the cost of extra resources.
 For the first stage, we perform a transformation similar to the nested accumulation interleaving, but strip-mine the inner (and only) loop into blocks of size $K \geq L_\text{acc}$, accumulating partial results into a buffer of size $K$.
 Once all incoming values have been accumulated into the partial result buffers, the second phase collapses the partial results into the final output.
-This is shown in \listingref{two_stage_accumulation}.
+This is shown in \listingref{two_stage_accumulation} for $K{=}16$.

-Optionally, the two stages can be implemented to run in a coarse-grained pipelined fashion, such that the first stage begins computing new partial results while the second stage is collapsing the previous results (by exploiting streaming between modules, see \secref{streaming_dataflow}).
+Optionally, the two stages can be implemented to run in a coarse-grained pipelined fashion, such that the first stage begins computing new partial results while the second stage is collapsing the previous results (by exploiting dataflow between modules, see \secref{dataflow}).